 One of the most common display devices used for virtual environment applications is the head mounted display (HMD).
 With a tracking device attached to the device, it produces a stereoscopic view that moves relative to the user's head position and orientation.

-Although the user cannot naturally see the real world, cameras are sometimes mounted on the HMD which allows it to display both real world video and graphical objects.
-This type of technology is used in some augmented reality systems.
+Although traditionally the user cannot naturally see the real world, cameras are sometimes mounted on the HMD which allows it to display both real world video and graphical objects.
+In addition, some HMDs offer see-through options.
+This type of technology is used in augmented reality systems.